domantasalenskas/Lineage2-farming-bot/README.md

 * It's a small project, which is an autonomous program simulating a player in Lineage II

 * The bot was tested only on Asterios.tm (a private server of the Lineage II, which uses "__High Five__" version of the game), I haven't tested it on other servers and chronicles, so keep that in mind.
 It might work well on any High Five server (provided the interface position and size are the same).
+If you want to use it with other servers you need to change the name of the window, which you can get from __getAllWindows()__ function.

 * The bot was tested only in Windows 10.